Tamara and I spent five days in Budapest, and our experience was positive. It is a relaxed city with great architecture and friendly people.

 We have a huge suite.
 The bedroom and sitting room are huge with 1960s furniture.
 We learn later that the hotel was recently bought out in management buyout and will be refurbished.
 It needs it.

-The carpet is a bit threadbare and the furniture has seen better days.
+The carpet in the room too is a bit threadbare and the furniture has seen better days.
 But the location is good and building is interesting.

 We are happy enough and we learn that there will be some limitations on revamping the rooms because the building was a former hospital and is listed as of historical importance.